 It can be hard to sum up more than 15 years of work experience in a way that doesn't make a recruiter's eyes glaze over and doesn't leave out important achievements.

 If you have a lot of relevant work experience, use the summary section of your resume to pull out the most important points.
 Think of it as your resume's reel of the best parts.

 Keeping in mind all these points is difficult, don’t worry, HyreSnap has got your back.
-Our AI Engine for Resume extracts the keywords from the job description and automatically includes them in your resume within minutes.
+Our AI Resume Builder extracts the keywords from the job description and automatically includes them in your resume within minutes.

 Not only that, it helps you present your skills and accomplishments in an optimal manner that matches the job description.